 The podcast market will be worth around $5.03 billion by 2027.

-If you’re a consultant, business owner, course creator, coach, or digital marketer, this is the time to jump into podcasts, if you haven’t done so already!
+If you’re a consultant, business owner, course creator, coach, or digital marketer, now’s the perfect time to jump into podcasting!

 How did I select the best podcast hosting platforms?

-Essentially, a podcast hosting platform is one where you can upload your podcast (or even create), edit, add your advertisements for passive income, monitor your analytics, distribute it, and more.
+A podcast hosting platform lets you upload your podcast (or create one from scratch), edit it, add advertisements for passive income, check your analytics, distribute it, and more.

 - Storage and bandwidth